harvardfop/harvardfop.github.io/_posts/1111-11-11-backcountry-living.md

 #### Dealing with bugs
 - Put DEET on with the back of your hands.
-- Use Pyrethum on your clothes before you leave, it will stay on your clothing for 2-weeks.
+- Use Pyrethum on your clothes before you leave, it will stay on your clothing for 2 weeks.
 - Be extra careful to wash hands before doing food stuff…DEET is nasty, nasty stuff.

 #### General Ideas
 - Taking everyone’s watch can create a new experience of time awareness for your FOPpers, only eating when they’re are hungry, sleeping when they’re tired, etc. (Make sure that leaders keep watches.)
 Also, make sure this is a choice, not forced.
 - You can put Andes Mints (mountainous, delicious) on everyone’s pillows the first night for a cutely hotel-ish treat to make the FOPpers feel welcomed and cared for (a Chris Angell special).
-- Use a talking stick to facilitate discussion.
-- Carry more durable trash compactor bags instead of regular trash bags to line your pack.
 - Bring extra ziplock bags as all of your FOPpers will want them.
 - Teabags can work to clean your face.
-- Have a Black Tie dinner or evening.
-Tell your FOPpers that they need to assemble their most formal attire from the things that they have with them.
-You can leave it up to their imagination or give them hints (socks make great ties, trash bags and tarps make great skirts and dresses).
-This works especially well on the last night of the trip, so that your FOPpers are entertained while you’re making the cheesecake.

 [period kit]: {{ site.url }}/assets/period_kit.png